daemonraco/toobasic/docs/services.md

 * We're making sure this service is been called as a `POST` request.
 	* Otherwise, we trigger an error.
 * If it's `POST` we validate the user and generate a token for it.
 * We also set a header called `Access-Control-Allow-Origin` to avoid [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
-This may not be polite but it's ok for our examples.
+This may not be polite, but it's ok for our examples.

 ## Simpler
-There is a way to make this simpler and avoid one of our controls automatically:
+There is a way to make this more simpler and avoid one of our controls automatically:
 ```php
 <?php
 class LoginService extends \TooBasic\Service {